Analyze your Flows drop-off performanceUpdated 15 days ago

 Requirements

-- You must have an active Automate subscription
+- To access automation features like Flows, you must have an active AI Agent subscription

 - You must have Admin or Lead permissions to see Flow Analysis